 - Select Save to finish creating the rule.

-Now that you created your custom rule, it is time to assign the action to take when the rule applies: modify the risk score, or send to case management.
+After creating your custom rule, assign the action that you want to take when the rule triggers: modify the risk score, or send to case management.

 To assign an action for the custom rule you created, configure the risk profile that contains the rule.
-A risk profile can apply to more than one merchant account.
+A risk profile can be assigned to more than one merchant account.

 Configure the risk profile containing the rule